×

 Understanding funeral costs in the UK

-Understanding funeral costs is difficult enough at the best of times, but if we are dealing with the unexpected death of a loved one, or wondering how to cope with the death of a parent, it can be even harder to focus on information gathering.
+Understanding funeral costs is difficult enough at the best of times, but if we are dealing with the unexpected death of a loved one, are wondering how to cope with the death of a parent, or trying to figure out who is responsible for funeral costs when a parent dies, it can be even harder to focus on information gathering.
 The first thing that you may find useful to do is to start narrowing down your options.
 There are a number of things that can impact the price of the funeral you end up arranging.
 For instance, if considering between cremation and burial, you will find that burial is generally a more expensive option, due to the fact that it has certain costly expenses like plot and headstone purchase.
 Making a decision about this early on will help you to more quickly home in on what’s appropriate for you.

 Deciding whether or not to have an attended direct cremation or a no fuss funeral, for instance, will also greatly impact the cost.
 With the former option, there will likely be an order of service, and therefore probably celebrant or minister fees to pay.
 There may even be an end-of-life celebration afterwards, which will add further expense, as well as any possible cremation ashes ideas.

-Funeral prices tend to rise year-on-year in the UK, with Legal & General (L&G) predicting an 86% increase in a 20-year-period.
+Funeral costs are rising year-on-year in the UK, with Legal & General (L&G) predicting an 86% increase in a 20-year-period.
 One of the ways in which funeral plans work is to lock in today’s prices for your future funeral, meaning you won’t feel the effects of any potential price increases or of inflation.
 For this reason, planning your own funeral could make good sense.

 Average cost of a funeral in the UK (2024)